aadler/minimaxApprox/README.md

 If you use the package, please cite it as per [CITATION](https://CRAN.R-project.org/package=minimaxApprox/citation.html).

-## Acknowledgements
+## Acknowledgments
-The author is grateful to [Martin Maechler](https://stat.ethz.ch/~maechler/) for suggestions which helped the author with minimax approximation.
+The author is grateful to [Martin Maechler](https://stat.ethz.ch/~maechler/) for suggestions which helped the author's introduction to minimax approximation.

 ## Roadmap
 ### Major

- * Research if the "n + 1" check implemented for polynomial approximation can be applied to numerator and denominator of rational approximation.
  * Research
  [barycentric representations](https://www.chebfun.org/publications/remez.pdf)
  to consider if possible to implement in R.